dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add a legend.md

 In this practical you added a legend to show the relationship between circle size and percentage value.

-You added code so that the legend radius is updated using the same logic as the actual circles in the visualization.
-This ensures that the legend stays in step with any changes in visualization width and number of columns.
+You added code so that the legend radius is updated using the same logic as the actual circles in the visualisation.
+This ensures that the legend stays in step with any changes in visualisation width and number of columns.

 You’re very nearly there.
 The functionality of the Energy Explorer is largely complete.
 There’s just some finishing touches to be done now.